grafana/loki/docs/sources/operations/storage/retention.md

 There are two ways of setting retention policies:

-- `retention_period` which is applied globally.
+- `retention_period` which is applied globally for all log streams.
-- `retention_stream` which is only applied to chunks matching the selector
+- `retention_stream` which is only applied to log streams matching the selector.

+{{% admonition type="note" %}}
-> The minimum retention period is 24h.
+The minimum retention period is 24h.
+{{% /admonition %}}

-This example configures global retention:
+This example configures global retention that applies to all tenants (unless overridden by configuring per-tenant overrides):

 ```yaml
 ...